Lee Chambers (psychologist): Early life

-Chambers was born and raised in Bolton, Greater Manchester.
+Lee Chambers was born and raised in Bolton, Greater Manchester, England.
 He has credited his father Delroy Chambers, a civil servant, and his mother Susan Chambers, a nanny, for his work ethic and academic achievement.
 He is the oldest of three brothers, and the first in his family to attend university.

 Education

-Chambers earned a BSc in international business psychology and an MSc in environmental psychology from the University of Surrey.
+Chambers earned a BSc in international business psychology and an MSc in psychology from the University of Surrey.
+He is currently a doctoral student at University of Pennsylvania.

 Career

 PhenomGames

 After being made redundant from a corporate finance graduate scheme at the Co-operative Bank, Chambers founded the video game company PhenomGames in 2008.
 Initially trading from his parents' house, the business expanded into Europe.
-In 2014, while leading PhenomGames, Chambers immune system failed, leaving him immobile and having to learn to walk again.
+While leading PhenomGames, Chambers' immune system failed, leaving him immobile and having to learn to walk again.
 The company was sold to a Danish conglomerate in 2020.

 Essentialise Workplace Wellbeing

 Chambers is the founder of Essentialise Workplace Wellbeing, a company that provides mental wellbeing initiatives to other organizations.
 Chambers founded the business due to his own health challenges, and market opportunity for data-driven wellbeing.
-For his work with Essentialise, Chambers was called a Rising Star at the Hive Business Awards, and received a Great British Entrepreneur Award in 2021.
+For his work with Essentialise, Chambers was selected as a Rising Star at the Hive Business Awards, and received a Great British Entrepreneur Award in 2021.